horno1337/horno1337/README.md

 Software engineer.
 2+ years in C++ production systems.
-Currently focused on ML engineering and reinforcement learning.
+Interested in ML engineering and reinforcement learning.

 ## Projects